 Configure AWS API Gateway Method Settings

-The aws:apigateway/methodSettings:MethodSettings resource, part of the Pulumi AWS provider, configures CloudWatch logging, metrics, and tracing for individual API Gateway methods or entire stages.
-This guide focuses on three capabilities: CloudWatch logging levels, metrics collection, and request/response tracing.
+The aws:apigateway/methodSettings:MethodSettings resource, part of the Pulumi AWS provider, configures CloudWatch logging, metrics, and data tracing for individual API Gateway methods or entire stages.
+This guide focuses on two capabilities: CloudWatch logging levels and metrics/data tracing toggles.

-Method settings apply to existing REST API stages and require an IAM role that grants API Gateway permission to write CloudWatch Logs.
+Method settings apply to existing REST APIs and stages.
 The examples are intentionally small.
-Combine them with your own REST API, Stage, and IAM configuration.
+Combine them with your own API Gateway infrastructure and IAM roles for CloudWatch access.

 Disable CloudWatch logging for a method

-High-volume endpoints or methods handling sensitive data often skip logging to reduce costs and protect information.
+High-volume endpoints or methods handling sensitive data often need logging disabled to reduce costs or prevent data exposure.

 import * as pulumi from "@pulumi/pulumi";